Milize21/GNMC_BOT/README.md

 - **Command Logs**: Keeps logs of all commands executed for tracking and auditing purposes.

+- **Discord Role Whitelist**: Ensures only verified Discord users with appropriate roles can join the server, including features like whitelist requests, role-based approvals, and rejection notifications, all managed directly via Discord interactions.

 With Dfa-DiscordBot, managing your server has never been easier.
 Configure, control, and customize your server directly from Discord with a comprehensive set of commands and features designed for seamless integration and efficient administration.

 More commands will be added with updates hope you guys enjoy